 8. Do ALL the winter sports.

-Finnish kids learn to ski and skate as soon as they can stand, and there is no better opportunity to see what it’s all about.
-Try downhill skiing, snowboarding, ice skating or cross-country skiing – or simply borrow a toboggan and speed down snowy slopes.
+Finnish kids learn to ski and skate as soon as they can stand.
+Try downhill skiing, snowboarding, ice skating or cross-country skiing — or simply borrow a toboggan and speed down the snowy slopes.
 And the biggest hats off to you if you dare to try the most extreme activity of them all: a plunge in a lake at winter through a hole drilled in the ice.

 For many Finns, ”mökki” is a dear holiday home.
 These lakeside cottages are one of the best experiences you can have in Finland.
-Imagine skinny-dipping straight from the sauna as the sun sets over a mirror-clear lake: now you’re starting to get the hang of the life in Finland.
+Imagine skinny-dipping straight from the sauna as the sun sets over a mirror-clear lake: now you’re starting to get the hang of the life around here.

-It’s a not a big surprise that a winter wonderland like Finland is well-versed in winter sports.
-On top of the successful international teams, most big cities in Finland have their own teams as well, and cheering a team on among roaring Finns is a fun experience even if you’re not that into the game itself.
+A winter wonderland like Finland had to be well-versed in winter sports.
+On top of the successful international teams, most big cities in Finland have their own teams as well, and cheering a team on among roaring Finns is always a fun experience.
+Even if you’re not that into the game!

 Backpacker Accommodation in Finland

-Here’s the thing – Finland is not ideal for backpackers.
-Not many travellers find their way up north which means that backpacker accommodation options are limited.
-Read: pretty much non-existent.
+Here’s the thing, Finland is not ideal for backpackers.
+Not many travellers find their way up north, which means that backpacker accommodation options are limited over there.
+Or pretty much non-existent.

-Hostels in Finland are generally more expensive than you’re probably used to while backpacking Europe but they’re clean and comfortable, and usually include all the facilities you would hope to find in a hostel: laundry, free wifi, and tourist advice.
+Hostels in Finland are generally more expensive than you’re probably used to while backpacking Europe.
+But hey, they’re clean, comfortable, and usually include all the facilities you would hope to find in a hostel.
 And to true Finnish style, most of them also have saunas.

 When there are no hostels in sight, your best bet is to find a mid-range hotel or a holiday apartment.
-AirBnB is also a thing; at the lower end of the scale, at $25-35 per night a private room through AirBnB is often a little cheaper than a hotel room.
+Airbnb is also a thing; at the lower end of the scale, you’ll find a room at $25-35/night through Airbnb, which is often cheaper than a little hotel room.

 The Best Places to Stay in Finland